Skip to content

 Email has two layers:

-• Email Delivery configures the SMTP transport: host, port, username, password, and default sender.
+• Email Delivery configures the SMTP transport, authentication, and default sender.

 • Email channels configure recipients, subject/body templates, and whether to attach logs.